History of Białystok: Inter-war period

+The Białystok District of the State Police was established on August 20, 1919.
+In 1939, there were four police stations in Białystok: I at Pierackiego Street 3, II at Pierackiego Street 65, III at Mickiewicza Street 7, and IV at Lipowa Street 47.
+Until 1926, the V police station was located at the railway station, which was later transformed into a railway police station (Posterunek Kolejowy Policji Panstwowej).
+The Białystok police also cooperated with the Border Protection Corps command in protecting the country's eastern border.
+The Powiat Command of the State Police resided at 62 Pierackiego street while the Voivodeship Command of the State Police was headquartered at 50 Pierackiego street.

+In the interwar period, Białystok had four post and telecommunications offices.
+The main post office was located in a building at 10 Kościelna Street and was designated Białystok-1.
+The telephone network in the city was established in the 1890s and was operated by PAST.
+The Białystok regional headquarters of PAST was located at 10 Warszawska Street, where there were also telephone exchanges available to residents (and in addition to each post office).
+Before the outbreak of World War II, there were fewer than 2,000 telephone numbers in Białystok.
+The city could also boast of having a connection with foreign countries and on March 16, 1932, the press proudly reported that Białystok had a telephone connection with New Zealand.

 Education

 On 7 November 1919 in accordance with governmental decree on compulsory education, a free primary school for children aged 7–14.
 Until 1922, the number of primary schools in Bialystok rose to 14 (from 5 in 1919), private and religious education was also organized.
 Gradually, language learning was introduced.
-In the first period after completion there were two junior high schools (on Warszawska Street and Kościelna Street), over time, a third (on Mickiewicza street) and four Jewish ones were opened.
+In the first period after completion there were two junior high schools (on Warszawska Street and 9 Kościelna Street), over time, a third (on 1 Mickiewicza street) and four Jewish ones were opened.
 On 23 May 1920 the City Public Library was opened at 1 Kilińskiego, had 3,500 book volumes and 40 magazine titles.